7span/flutter-launchpad-docs/docs/implement feature/03-bloc-layer.md

 ### 2. Creating the State file 📌

-Anyone watching this documentation would know about the `State class` because `BLoC State Management `is the basic requirement of this Flutter Launchpad.
+Anyone watching this documentation would know about the `State class` because `BLoC State Management `is the basic requirement of the Dashing-Kit.

 Thus, the requirement of writing about the `State Class` is to specify the format we're gonna use to create `State Classes` in the project.